jtidy/jtidy/CodingConventions.md

 should follow the official Sun Java Coding Conventions .

 ## Eclipse settings
-If you use Eclipse you can download and import this code formatter preference file.
+If you use Eclipse you can download and import [the code formatter preference file](eclipse_formatter.xml).
 Import it from `Window-> Preferences -> Java -> Code Style -> Code Formatter -> import`.

 ## Project specific coding conventions